-Vegetation and landscape ecologists at ACCS developed vegetation, wetland, and land cover maps to spatially describe the continuum of vegetation communities and geophysical characteristics for terrestrial and wetland landscapes across Alaska.
-Our approaches include both traditional non-overlapping discrete maps that depict exclusive vegetation types and novel continuous variation maps that represent the greatest amount of observed variation for plant species.
-Map products are used to assess the ecosystem status and trends.
-The vegetation ecology program has produced a composite landcover dataset that covers the entirety of Alaska by mosaicking the best available regional landcover data.
-At present, the Alaska Vegetation and Wetland Composite (AKVWC) provides the best spatial and ecological resolution land cover for cross-jurisdictional landscapes in Alaska.
-AKVWC classifies the landscape into standardized fine and coarse classes while maintaining the source classification in the attributes.
+Vegetation and landscape ecologists at ACCS develop vegetation, wetland, and land cover maps to spatially describe the continuum of vegetation communities and geophysical characteristics for terrestrial and wetland landscapes across Alaska.
+Our approaches include both traditional categorical maps that depict exclusive vegetation or ecological types and novel continuous variation maps that represent the greatest amount of observed variation for plant species/groups or environmental characteristics.
+Map products are used to assess ecosystem status and trends while accounting for the structure of the landscape.
+We are currently developing maps that represent the proportional abundance (as foliar cover) of widespread plant and lichen species/groups across arctic and boreal Alaska and adjacent Yukon.
+The foliar cover maps better represent vegetation patterns than is possible in categorical vegetation maps.

 Vegetation ecologists at ACCS have also produced a composite categorical land cover dataset that covers the entirety of Alaska by mosaicking the best available regional land cover data.
 The Alaska Vegetation and Wetland Composite (AKVWC) classifies the landscape into standardized fine and coarse classes while maintaining the source classification in the attributes.
 This map is intended to serve as an interim product until consistent statewide vegetation map products, such as the continuous foliar cover maps referenced above, are produced.
 The AKVWC also includes Cowardin Wetland Classes based on the land cover classification.
 We are no longer actively maintaining this map.